-Maximising Output: Thorough Testing On A Small Budget
+Maximising Output: Thorough Testing on a Small Budget

 Budget constraints play a major role in many projects.
 Reality often means that cuts must be made and when that happens test resources scale to match.
 With this in mind, it is important that testing, and by extension quality of the final product does not suffer when the screws start to tighten.
 The following insights, complete with cliche headings, will ensure you have quality (pardon the pun) processes to deliver products that meet industry and client expectations, resulting in better outcomes across the board.